-Winners, Honorable Mentions, and Editor's Picks will be published in the annual winners' anthology, Pooled Ink: Celebrating the 2014 NCW Contest Winners (due out by December 10, 2014) and receive 1 free copy.
+Winners, Honorable Mentions, and Editor's Picks will be published in the annual winners' anthology, Pooled Ink: Celebrating the 2015 NCW Contest Winners (due out by December 1, 2015) and receive 1 free copy.
 The judges' decisions are final.
-BONUS!
-One winner (or Editor's Pick) among all three categories will win free tuition to the 2015 NCW Conference!

 Notification of winners will be via an e-mail to all contestants and this website.
 Entrants will also receive an e-mail notification when this year's anthology is available.
 Entrants are not added to any "mailing lists" and we never sell or share your information.

 NOTE: If your payment is sent under a name other than your own (for example, as a business entity with no apparent connection to you), please make a note in the PayPal instructions whose entry you are paying for, and/or please make a note in your submission email as to what name your payment will appear under.